pol-ulderink/pol-ulderink.github.io/README.md

     <script type="text/javascript" src="../utils/bar-styles.js"></script>
     <script type="text/javascript" src="bar-chart.js"></script>

-You'll need a copy of the files from `../utils` used in the two snippets above (just the bottom section of the css which matches `bar-styles.js`) and your own version of `bar-chart.js`.
+You'll need a copy of the above files from `../utils` used in the two snippets above (just the bottom section of the css which matches `bar-styles.js`) and your own version of `bar-chart.js`.
 The major part of the latter looks like: